 - Get enough sleep.
 If you are sleepy, you are more likely to fall.

 - Limit the amount of alcohol you drink.
 Even a small amount can affect your balance and reflexes.

 - Stand up slowly after eating, lying down, or sitting.
 Getting up too quickly can cause your blood pressure to drop.
 That can make you feel faint.

 - Use a cane, walking stick, or walker to help you feel steadier when you walk.
 This is very important when you’re walking in areas you don’t know well or in places where the walkways are uneven.

 - Wear rubber-soled, low-heeled shoes that fully support your feet.
 Wearing only socks or shoes/slippers with smooth soles on stairs or floors without carpet

 - And, always tell your doctor if you have fallen since your last checkup—even if you aren’t hurt when you fall.

-To learn more about how to prevent falls in the home and how Live Free Home Health Care’s in-home care services can help your loved one stay safe and independent at home, contact us today!
+To learn more about how to prevent a fall in the home and how Live Free Home Health Care’s home care in Bow, NH and the surrounding areas can help your loved one stay safe and independent at home, contact us today!